Menu

 TNM Staging System

-The TNM staging system is frequently updated according to new mesothelioma research.
+The TNM staging system is the most commonly used staging system for pleural mesothelioma.
+It is periodically reviewed and updated according to new mesothelioma research.
 To classify pleural mesothelioma stage, doctors look at:

 • Tumor size and extent